databricks/terraform-provider-databricks/docs/guides/azure-authenticate-with-oidc.md

 ### Configure a service connection for your DevOps pipeline

-First, you need to create a service connection with federated credentials.
-This service principal will be used to authenticate to Azure Databricks.
-You can create a service principal using the `azuread` Terraform provider.
+First, you need to create a service principal in Azure Entra ID with federated credentials.
+This principal will be used to authenticate to Azure Databricks.
+You can create it using the `azuread` Terraform provider with the following template:

 ```hcl
 provider "azurerm" {